The Devastating Power of Hips

-An improvement worthy to learn.
 As hip movement can drastically alter the effectiveness of most martial arts moves, it is important to start at the very basics of understanding why, and this is most easily felt whilst striking.
 If you strike using arm and shoulder strength alone, it will never be as effective.

 The speed of a movement, as well as the power generated on impact, can be enhanced by beginning the motion through the hips into the spinal column, and then into the chest, shoulders, and down through the extension of the arm into the designated strike.

-Everything is connected.
 Depending on the strike or block in question, different muscles will become involved, but all movements become stronger through use of power of hips.
 Just like a driveshaft turns the outer edge of a wheel faster, the hips and torso turn your arms with incredible force and allow a fluid and powerful impact generated with full-body force.